Instant Connection for Pixel Streaming

 • Render the timeline in chunks.
 This is the fastest way to identify the trouble area.

-• Temporarily disable heavy color nodes or Fusion effects.
+• Temporarily disable heavy color nodes, Fusion effects, Noise Reduction, Magic Mask, or OFX plugins.

 • Use “Render Cache Color Output” on heavy sections.